Audrey-Hermans/blog/_posts/2025-06-18-play-for-others.md

 Short and paradoxical.

-Last week, almost by accident, I posted my first shakuhachi video -—a forty-second clip, nothing more.
+Last week, almost by accident, I posted [my first shakuhachi video](https://youtube.com/shorts/QWq3AGpuRRQ)  —a forty-second clip, nothing more.
 To my surprise, it found an audience.

 That moment taught me something I’d been chasing for months.
-Or rather, it forced me to rethink my approach so I could tackle a deeper question -—one I know many of us musicians share:
+Or rather, it forced me to rethink my approach so I could tackle a deeper question —one I know many of us musicians share:

 > **“How do you play for others?”**